yvan-kbc/cloud-native-practical/lab-11-mealdb/README.md

 Basic requirements:

 * Add a meal search API (similar to the cocktails one)
-* Add the ability to add meals to a shopping sist (similar to the cocktails one)
+* Add the ability to add meals to a shopping dist (similar to the cocktails one)
 * Return all the distinct ingredients of a Shopping List, extracted from both added cocktails and meals.

 ## Commit and tag your work